jetwhisperer/Albert-Grade-Checker/README.md

     Most recent version of Firefox
     Python 3:
         selenium
-        yaml (optional, for storing your credentials)
+        yaml (optional, for storing your netID)
         pushed (optional, for mobile notifications)

 **How to Run**